Mark Conditt motive sought in Austin bombings

 “It’s almost like he picked these victims randomly out of a phone book,” Mr. Van Zandt said.

-Conditt may have given some insights into his mind in a 2012 blog.
-The New York Post reported that a Mark Conditt from Pflugerville, Texas, posted statements decrying gay marriage, abortion and sex offender registries.
-Law enforcement has not independently confirmed that the blog belonged to the bombing suspect, the New York Post reported that only one person by that name lives in that city, according to a public records search.
+Conditt may have given some insights into his mind in a short-lived 2012 blog called Defining My Stance.
+Law enforcement has not independently confirmed that the blog belonged to the bomber, but it identifies itself as the work of Mark Conditt from Pflugerville, and the New York Post reported, citing a public records search, that only one person by that name lives in that city.

-The six blog posts were written from February 2012 to May 2012, according to the report.
-In posts against abortion and gay marriage, Conditt says women should have sex only if they can provide for a child and that it was “not natural” for same-sex couples to be together.
+The six blog posts were written from February 2012 to May 2012 In posts against abortion and gay marriage, Conditt says women should have sex only if they can provide for a child and that it was “not natural” for same-sex couples to be together.

 “I am not politically inclined.
-I view myself as conservative, but I don’t think I have enough information to defend my stance as well as it should be defended,” Conditt wrote, according to the report.
+I view myself as conservative, but I don’t think I have enough information to defend my stance as well as it should be defended,” Conditt wrote.

 Profilers warned against connecting those writings and the bomber’s actions.